Natalie Roles

-Natalie Joanne Roles (born 8 September 1968) is a British actress from London, best known for her role of DS Debbie McAllister in the ITV drama The Bill.
+Natalie Joanne Roles (born 8 September 1968) is an English actress, known for playing DS Debbie McAllister in the British police drama The Bill.

+Early life

+Natalie Joanne Roles was born on 8 September 1968 in Hertfordshire to a Maltese mother and a British father.
+Along with her sister, Roles attended the Bush Davies School of Theatre Arts in Sussex.

+Career

 She started her TV career as a dancer in 1988 on the musical film It Couldn't Happen Here, starring Neil Tennant and Chris Lowe of Pet Shop Boys.
-In 1993, she made a guest appearance as school secretary Janet Clark in the Press Gang episode "Head and Heart."
+In 1993, she made a guest appearance as school secretary Janet Clark in the Press Gang episode "Head and Heart".
 In 1995, she appeared in an episode of sitcom Men Behaving Badly as one of Tony's three girlfriends.
+She also appeared in the espionage thriller film Night Watch alongside Pierce Brosnan, and the 1996 British drama film Indian Summer (also known as Alive & Kicking).